Sony secures millions of chips in effort to end PlayStation 5 shortage

-Earlier this week, Intel said that ongoing chip shortage could last until 2023, prompting rumours that PS5 stock could be hard to come by for the next two years.
+Earlier this week, Intel said that ongoing chip shortages could last until 2023, prompting rumours that PS5 stock could be hard to come by for the next two years.

 Well, speculation be damned because, in a conference call yesterday, chief financial officer Hiroki Totoki claimed that Sony has purchased enough chipsets to hit its target for PS5 sales this financial year (via gamingintel).